 Also, if you need to eat gluten-free, definitely make sure the brand you're buying is certified gluten-free.
 While oats by nature are GF, they're often processed in plants that also process wheat, rye, and barley.
 And looking for organic or certified non-GMO oat milks are also a good idea, since oats are often contaminated with glyphosate, a pesticide and possible carcinogen.

 Oats (and thus oat milk) also contain phytic acid, a form of phosphorous typically found in foods like legumes, nuts, and oats.
 People hate this stuff because it's considered an "anti-nutrient" that makes it harder for your body to absorb other nutrients, Beckerman says.
 But if you eat a balanced diet, phytic acid shouldn't be an issue, she says—and a small amount of phytic acid have protective effects for your heart.

 How to make it yourself

-The only surefire way to ensure your oat milk is additive-free is to make it at home using organic, gluten-free oats.
+The only surefire way to ensure your oat milk is additive-free is to learn how to make oat milk at home using organic, gluten-free oats.
 All you need to do to DIY oat milk, Beckerman says, is to soak oats in water in the fridge overnight, blend them, and then strain them.
 That's it.
 If you want a better recipe, check out this perfect recipe that Oh She Glows shared with us.